 Former president, Barack Obama, didn’t get off lightly either.
 He was in Chomsky’s bad books for waging a targeted “global assassination campaign” (Obama is estimated to have carried out 1,878 drone strikes over eight years) during his time as leader.

 Even Joe Biden, who only took up office in January this year, was reprimanded early in his presidency for adopting Trump’s policy on Iran with “virtually no change”.
-Biden’s appointment of Richard Nephew – author of the book The Art of Sanctions – as Iran envoy particularly concerned to the renowned academic who believes the sanctions on Iran were “illegitimate in the first place”.
+Biden’s appointment of Richard Nephew – author of the book The Art of Sanctions – as Iran envoy particularly concerned the renowned academic who says the sanctions on Iran were “illegitimate in the first place”.

 The father of modern linguistics